relayprotocol/relay-gasless-examples/4337-gasless/README.md

 Step 1: Get quote from Relay
   - POST /quote/v2 to get deposit tx details and a requestId
+  - Pass originGasOverhead (300000 for smart accounts) so Relay accounts for smart account gas overhead during simulation
   - Returns approve + deposit calls for the bridge

 Step 2: Build UserOperation